 Incorporating user centred design practices within Agile product development can be a major challenge.
 Most of us in the user experience field are more familiar with the waterfall “big design up front” methodology.
 Project managers and developers are also likely to be more comfortable with a discreet UX design phase that is completed before development commences.
 But this approach tends to be inefficient, slower and more expensive.
 How does the role of the UX designer change within Agile product development, with its focus on transparency and rapid iteration?

 While at Isotoma we’ve always followed our own flavour of Agile product development, UX is still mostly front-loaded in a “discovery” phase, as at most agencies.
-Our recent vision mixer project for BBC Research & Development, however, required a more integrated approach.
+Our recent vision mixer (blog posts, case study) project for BBC Research & Development, however, required a more integrated approach.
 The project had a very tight timeframe, requiring overlapping UX and development, with weekly show & tells.

 From a UX perspective, it was a positive experience and I’m happy with the result.
 This post lists some of the techniques and approaches that I think helped integrate UX with Agile.
 Of course, every project and organisation is different, so there is definitely no one-size-fits-all approach, but hopefully there is something here you can use in your work.

 Change is dangerous good

 The greatest risk when integrating UX with agile development arises from the fact that, unlike ‘waterfall’ projects, the product design is not finalised before development gets underway.
 This is dangerous.
 On well-managed projects, we need to strictly manage scope.
 We want to avoid building things that may have to be redone, or removed.
 We want to avoid confusion over what is the correct, final specification.